Contents

 Overview

-Before getting started with your marketing, we recommend reviewing our Marketing Compliance Guides depending on which Affirm financing option you offer.
+Before getting started with your marketing, we recommend reviewing our marketing compliance guides depending on which Affirm financing option you offer.

 Additionally, some of your messaging may require adding disclosure information.
 These guides describe when particular disclosures are needed, where they should go, and what they should say.

-For other Marketing Compliance and Marketing assets, please visit this page.
+For other marketing compliance and marketing assets, please visit this page.

-Marketing Toolkit
+Marketing toolkit

 The marketing toolkit includes a number of assets to help you bring awareness to Affirm's flexible payment options at every phase of the shopping journey—increasing conversion and average order value for your business.